My Simple and Effective Laundry Routine

 This is one chore that my kids LOVE doing for some strange reason.
 They love taking the clothes out of the washer and placing them into the dryer, which is super helpful to me!
 I get them busy on this task while I work on making lunch.

-This is a great introductory chore to teach little ones, especially if you have front loading machines, because they can do it without much assistance from me.
-All I have to do is set turn the knob to set the setting and press start, but my 4 year old is quickly learning how to do this on his own!
+This is a great introductory chore to teach little ones, especially if you have front loading machines because they can do it without much assistance from me.

 5. Fold and Put Away the Clothing in the Afternoon

 Afternoons are a bit more laid back in our home.
-After the kids wake up from their nap, I fix a light snack (lately they have been loving cheese and apple slices) and let them watch an episode of either Curious George or Daniel Tiger’s Neighborhood.
-This is also the perfect time for me to fold the load of laundry and put it away.
+After the kids wake up from their nap, I fix a light snack (lately they have been loving cheese and apple slices) and I let them watch a TV show.

 Since I’m only folding one load, it usually goes pretty quickly.